MamaAlexander/linear_reg/README.md

 # linear_regression

-Project on 'Investment activity in crysis'
+Project "Investment Activity in a Crisis", HSE, 2023